 - Titanium: As the best-rated computer PSUs, titanium-rated devices push the limits of thermodynamics to deliver up to 94% energy efficiency at 50% load.
 They are common in large enterprises, including data farms, research labs, and medical facilities.

-The Importance of Regulatory Standards in Power Supply Certification
+The Role of Regulatory Standards in Power Supply Certification

-Power supply certification ratings are paired with regulatory standards to ensure you can accurately assess the qualities of a PSU before purchase.
-Without these helpful power supply regulations, you would have no way to discern the differences between different PSU certifications.
+Power supply certification ratings are paired with regulatory standards so you can accurately assess a PSU’s qualities before purchase.
+Otherwise, you’d have no way to discern between different PSU certifications.

-Additionally, regulatory standards offer power supply manufacturers consistent guidelines that span across jurisdictions and countries.
-This allows electrical engineers and businesses alike to guarantee consistent and efficient results during custom power supply design or the setup of an electric network.
+Regulatory standards provide consistent guidelines spanning various jurisdictions and countries so electrical engineers and businesses alike can enjoy consistency and efficiency during custom power supply design or the setup of an electric network.
+Watch out for these names and symbols:

 - DIN stands for the Deutsches Institut für Normung, the German national standardization agency.
 They are a member of the ISO, helping to contribute to IEC standards.